She-Hulk: Immortal She-Hulk (2020)

-She-Hulk – 2022
+She-Hulk (2022)

 According to Diamond Comic Distributors, She-Hulk #1 was the 9th best selling comic book in January 2022.

-Sayantan Gayen of CBR.com described She-Hulk #1 as "lighthearted story," saying, "She-Hulk #1 provides a rare insight into the busy civilian life of Jennifer Walters.
+Sayantan Gayen of Comic Book Resources described She-Hulk #1 as "lighthearted story," saying, "She-Hulk #1 provides a rare insight into the busy civilian life of Jennifer Walters.
 Much of the positive tone of the issue exudes from its lead, but there is also a sense of anxiousness as Walters interacts with a new environment – a point well made by Rowell throughout the book.
 While the story does not have an antagonist yet, there is no sluggishness in the narrative's pace.
 The story's plot matches the speed of Jennifer's hectic schedule.
 Whatever serenity Jen finds in this story quickly ends when a long-forgotten Marvel character crashes through her door, ending She-Hulk #1 on a shocking and rewarding cliffhanger."
 Joe Garza of SlashFilm included She-Hulk #1 in their "15 Best She-Hulk Comics You Need To Read" list, stating, "This new solo series is the perfect jumping-on point for casual fans, as it establishes a whole new status quo for She-Hulk, setting the stage for adventures that aren't beholden to past continuity.
 However, there are still plenty of nods to She-Hulk's long history to keep legacy fans happy as well.
 It's a back-to-basics comic that strips the character down to what made her so special in her formative years."

-Other versions

-Earth-Charnel

-She-Hulk is seen as one of the last few Avengers fighting the entity called Charnel.
-It had been tormenting her 2020 Earth for decades; she had spent two of those years partnered with the Rhino.
-She is killed in action during the defeat of Charnel.

-Earth X

-In the Earth X series, Jennifer Walters is killed while being possessed by the Hydra; the resultant being becomes a Hydra Queen.

-Future Imperfect

-In Maestro's alternate future aka Future Imperfect, Jennifer is called Shulk and her partner is Emil; the two combine forces to fight Maestro, but are continuously defeated.

-Marvel Her-oes

-A teenaged version of She-Hulk appears as one of the main protagonists of Marvel Her-oes, an all-ages series written by Grace Randolph.
-In this continuity, she is the best friend of Janet van Dyne, and is unaware that she possesses superpowers.

-Marvel Zombies

-In the Marvel Zombies universe, She-Hulk is seen exiting Avengers Mansion already zombified.
-She is later seen being restrained by the Thing after eating Franklin and Valeria Richards.
-The Invisible Woman then proceeds to create a force field inside She-Hulk's head, effectively killing her and also obliterating her zombified body.